 As the body of the bearing is made of cast iron, the shaft which runs in it, is generally made of mild steel.

-Cast iron is a hard substance in comparison to mild steel, so when shaft rotates in the bearing, it wears out due to rubbing action.
+Cast iron is a hard substance in comparison to mild steel, so when the shaft rotates in the bearing, it wears out due to rubbing action.

-In fact, the body of bearing also wears out with the result that clearance between the body and shaft widens.
+In fact, the body of the bearing also wears out with the result that clearance between the body and shaft widens.
 It creates vibrations and noise which may damage the shaft.